 Fast forward to a few days later my mom was looking into neurologists, and called my granddad (her dad) for some help.
-Since he used to on the board at Johns Hopkins, he used some of his contacts which lead us to The First Seizure Clinic at Johns Hopkins.
-There, I had an EEG and a doctor's appointment.
-I had an MRI done on January 10th, 2016.
-Then, five days later, I was diagnosed with Juvenile Myoclonic Epilepsy, a lifelong seizure disorder.
+Since he used to on the board at Johns Hopkins, he used some of his contacts which lead us to The First Seizure Clinic at Johns.
+I had an MRI on January 10th, and then went to Hopkins on the 15th for an EEG and to see the doctor.
 I've had four more several more seizures since being diagnosed.
 But I do make the best of it, though.
 Like I participate in Special Olympics Maryland and Best Buddies.

 Epilepsy may affect my life, but it doesn't get to determine how I live it.
 I do!